 Nowhere is this truer than for vulnerable communities in several parts of the world; more than 80% of all people with mental disorders live in LMICs,17 and many receive no care at all due to a lack of treatment options, few trained mental health workers and associated stigma, among other reasons.

 Levels of public expenditure on mental health are low (global median of 2.1% of government health expenditure) and particularly meager in LMICs.18

-Over the last half century, we have developed many innovative treatments for conditions impacting the brain and central nervous system.
-Building on this legacy, we are expanding access to mental healthcare for the world’s most vulnerable and underserved populations.
-In addition to our large-scale clinical study (see below), we continue to support programs that empower frontline health workers to manage mental illness.
+Over the last half century, we have developed several innovative treatments for conditions impacting the brain and central nervous system.
+Building on this legacy, we have expanded access to mental healthcare through innovation, research and programs that empower frontline health workers to better manage mental illness.

 Progress in Access to Schizophrenia Treatment

 - The CASPAR study assessing the treatment of schizophrenia with paliperidone palmitate LAI in Rwandan healthcare settings achieved 100% patients screened and nearly 50% of patients moved to treatment phase.